tino-onit/tino-onit.github.io/_posts/2022-12-16-Usefull-Linux-Commands.md

 fwupd            0.8
 systemd-journal  0.6
 ```

-Thats alot to remember, so instead you can just Alias it.
+>That's a lot to remember, so instead you can just Alias it.
 Alias (in shells) is just a nice way to "shortcut" commands.
 Using the above as an example, lets Alias it into a easier to remember command
 ```bash
 alias top5="ps -eo comm,pcpu --sort -pcpu | head -5; ps -eo comm,pmem --sort -pmem | head -5"
 ```

-So now, all we need to do is run "top5" and it will execute our chained command
+>So now, all we need to do is run "top5" and it will execute our chained command
 ```bash
 milo@svr01:~$ top5
 COMMAND         %CPU